US adds cameras at Mexico border despite drop in crossings - KVIA

 However, as COVID-19 cases in the United States jumped dramatically in March, apprehensions at the border dipped further, to 29,953 from 30,074 in February and a peak of 132,856 in May.

-That coincided with the U.S. expelling more than 10,000 Mexican and Central American asylum-seekers after the administration quietly tapped a rarely used public health law on March 20 — the same day Trump announced the southern border was closed to nonessential travel.
+That coincided with the U.S. expelling more than 10,000 Mexican and Central American asylum-seekers under public health rules that the administration quietly began using March 20 — the same day Trump announced the southern border was closed to nonessential travel.

 At least 272 Customs and Border Protection employees have tested positive for the virus, including 62 in states bordering Mexico.